Alethio36/mediastack/README.md

 their first sign-in. `wire jellyfin` sets this up (one Jellyfin restart) and keeps Jellyfin administrator rights in step with the portal's `admins` group.
 The stack's own Jellyfin admin (in `credentials`) stays a local account: it is what the script uses, and your way in if the portal is ever down.

+Audiobookshelf signs people in through the portal (OIDC): its login page gets a "Log in with <portal name>" button; the account is made on the first sign-in (an existing one with the same username is matched instead), and the Audiobookshelf app signs in the same way. `wire audiobookshelf` does its first run itself — the root account it creates is the stack's own (in `credentials`, also the way in if the portal is down) — sets up the sign-in, and keeps admin rights in step with the portal's `admins` group.
+An Audiobookshelf set up by hand is never taken over: put its root login in `.env`, or start it fresh (wire prints how).
+Its libraries are yours to add in its UI.
 While the portal runs, their host ports listen on 127.0.0.1 only — the domain address is the way in — and the arrs trust the portal (one login;
 `wire arr` switches them, never before their ports are closed).
 Companion apps (nzb360, LunaSea, Home Assistant…) use the domain address: the arrs' and